Phuket Bike Week 26 - 28 November 2021

 And now for something completely different.
-Back in 2009, I decided to check out some of the annual Phuket Bike Week event which takes place around the same date as Songkran (April 13th) every year - 2020 will be the 26th time the event has been held.
+Back in 2009, I decided to check out some of the annual Phuket Bike Week event which normally takes place around the same date as Songkran (April 13th) every year - 2021 will be the 26th time the event has been held.
 During the event, Phuket is full of big bikes ranging from Harleys to big racing bikes and plenty of amazing custom built choppers.
 There are bikes on show at the JungCeylon mall at Patong Beach, there are usually events/live music/food stalls by the beach in Patong (at "Loma Park" towards the north end of the beach) and bike rides around the island.
 If you are here, you will almost notice something going on!
-I'll maybe go back another year and get some new photos.
-Photos on this page were all taken in 2009.
+I'll maybe have the chance to visit another year and get some new photos.

-Phuket Bike Week 2020 will take place at Patong Beach from 13th - 15th April 2020 - There is more information on the Phuket Bike Week official website.
-There will be an additional 2 days on 17th - 18th April at Boat Lagoon Marina, north of Phuket Town.
+Phuket Bike Week 2021 will take place at Patong Beach from 26th - 28th November 2021 - There is more information on the Phuket Bike Week official website.
+Dates are very different this year in the hope that Phuket will all be open again after the Covid-19 pandemic.

 Now, I'm not a biker myself.
 Biggest bike I ever owned was a 125cc Honda Wave... hardly a "Hog", but still a step up from my previous 110cc version!
 I can see the attraction, but prefer driving a pick up truck.
 However even if you don't wear leather, you will have to admit some of the bikes on show are quite amazing, more works of art than a mode of transport, others are just big fat hogs!
 I checked out some of the bikes on display at Jungceylon mall in Patong ...